akbartus/A-Frame-SpotLight-with-Texture-Component/README.md

 ```

 ### **Tech Stack**
 The project is powered by AFrame and Three.js.
+The video used in the example was taken from <a href="https://media.w3.org/2010/05/sintel/">here</a> and image textures from <a href="https://github.com/mrdoob/three.js/tree/master/examples/textures">Three.js repository</a>.

 ### **Demo**
 See demo of the component here: [Demo](https://spotlight-texture.glitch.me/)